Filmski Grad: History

 Mitra Mitrović Đilas, Serbian minister of education, summoned Yugoslav army's liaison officer Dejan Obradović in 1945 and notified him that he was selected to organize film making in the state.
 After his response that he knew nothing about it, Mitrović Đilas said that was exactly the reason he was selected, and gave him a list of duties.
 The first was to select a locality in Belgrade for the "film city".
-Obradović left the meeting, not being sure whether that is a place where movies are filmed, or where the film crew dwells.
+Obradović left the meeting uncertain whether he had been tasked to find a place where films are shot, or where the film crew dwells.

-Seven days later, Milovan Đilas, Mitrović Đilas's husband at the time and one of the top state officials, called Obradović and asked him about the selected location, cause he had to provide the information to the Central committee.
-Finding out that Obradović didn't chose it yet, he picked him up in a jeep and they spent the entire day criss-crossing the city.
-In the end, agitated Đilas parked in Košutnjak, next to the forest along the road, and said to Obradović: "I don't have time anymore.
+Seven days later, Milovan Đilas, Đilas's husband at the time and one of the top state officials, called Obradović and asked him about the selected location.
+On learning that Obradović hadn't chosen it yet, he picked him up in a jeep and they spent the entire day criss-crossing the city.
+In the end, Đilas parked in Košutnjak, next to the forest along the road, and said to Obradović, "I don't have time anymore.
 I have to go.
 And you can, there, build that film city of yours".
-Known as Avala Film, Filmski Grad or simply Košutnjak, the film studio was the first of its kind in Serbia and Yugoslavia, while Obradović was appointed as the manager of the "Jugoslavija Film" film company.
+Known as Avala Film, Filmski Grad or simply Košutnjak, the film studio was the first of its kind in Serbia and Yugoslavia, and Obradović was appointed as the manager of the "Jugoslavija Film" company.